otrv4/otrv4/otrv4.md

 ## Offline Conversation Initialization

-To begin an offline conversation, a prekey is published to an unstrusted served and this action is seen as the start of a non-interactive DAKE.
-Then, a prekey is retrieved by the party attempting to send a message from the mentioned untrusted and this completes the non-interactive DAKE.
-The security of ZDH does not require trusting the server used to distribute prekeys.
-A non-interactive auth message is created using material in the prekey and the plaintext that the user wishes to send.
+To begin an offline conversation, a prekey message is published to an unstrusted server and this action is seen as the start of a non-interactive DAKE.
+Then, the prekey message is retrieved by the party attempting to send a message to the publisher.
+A reply called the non-interactive auth message is created with the prekey and sent.
+This completes the DAKE.

+The offline DAKE is based on the XZDH protocol [\[1\]](#references).
+Like the interactive DAKE, it also uses a SNIZKPK for authentication (Auth).

 ### Non-interactive Deniable Authenticated Key Exchange (DAKE)

-This section outlines the flow of the non-interactive DAKE.
-This is a way to mutually agree upon shared keys for the two parties and authenticate one another while providing participation deniability.
-Unlike the interactive DAKE, the non-interactive DAKE does not provide online deniability for the receiver.
+The non-interactive DAKE is a way to mutually agree upon shared cryptographic keys while providing some participation deniability.
+Unlike the interactive DAKE, the non-interactive DAKE does not provide online deniability for the party that completes the DAKE by sending a non-interactive auth message.
+Client implementations are expected to understand the deniability risks when allowing users to complete a non-interactive DAKE.
+They are also expected to decide how to convey this security loss to the user.

-This protocol is derived from the ZDH protocol [\[1\]](#references), which uses a signature non-interactive zero-knowledge proof of knowledge (SNIZKPK) for authentication (Auth).
+This protocol is derived from the XZDH protocol [\[1\]](#references), which uses a signature non-interactive zero-knowledge proof of knowledge (SNIZKPK) for authentication (Auth).